codess-aus/PL-900/Core_components.md

 In a model-driven app to be used on mobile devices in a retail store.
 If you need to calculate the commission on a sale and the commission amount must be visible and updated immediately when the sales amount is entered.
 Then you can create a business rule to perform the calculation.

+A **calculated column** is only re-calculated when the form is saved, not when a column is changed.
+Thus, the commission calculation will not be displayed immediately but when the form is auto-saved up to 30 seconds later.